paritytech/dotlake-sidecar/README.md

 ### 2. Custom Block Ingest Service

 The custom block ingest service is a Docker container that processes and stores blockchain data.
 It is designed to work in conjunction with the Substrate API Sidecar to ingest blocks and related information from the specified blockchain.
-The service utilizes DuckDB, an embedded analytical database, as part of its data flow:
+The service utilizes DuckDB, MySQL, PostgreSQL, and BigQuery as part of its data flow:

 1. The service ingests blockchain data from the Substrate API Sidecar.
 2. The ingested data is then processed and transformed as needed.
-3. The processed data is stored in DuckDB.
+3. The processed data is stored in DuckDB, MySQL, PostgreSQL, or BigQuery.

+### 3. Apache Superset

+Apache Superset is integrated for dashboarding capabilities, allowing users to visualize and analyze the ingested blockchain data effectively.

 ## How It Works